Minnesota–Wisconsin ice hockey rivalry: Series history

 Since women's ice hockey became an NCAA sport, the two have been the flagpole programs, with frequent Top-5 meetings and matchups in the NCAA tournament and three national championships.
 The rivalry is fueled by the local nature of its players; in 2019, 24 players on the two rosters hailed from either Minnesota or Wisconsin.
 After the Badgers prevailed in the 2019 national title, no team has been ranked lower than eighth nationally during any of their meetings.
-As of the end of the 2024–25 season, Minnesota leads the series 58–57–16.
+As of the end of the 2025–26 season, Wisconsin leads the series 60–59–16.

 Rival accomplishments

 The following summarizes the accomplishments of the two programs.